 Company Registration in Malaysia – For Foreigner

 It is a known fact that Malaysia welcomes foreign investments.
-The strategic location, robust investment climate as well as the low operating costs is among the reasons that attract foreign investors.
+This is why the process of company registration in Malaysia for foreigner citizens has been made easier.
+The strategic location, robust investment climate as well as the low operating costs are also among the reasons that attract foreign investors.
 In Malaysia, a foreigner can setup a corporation with 100% foreign ownership.

 The Company Registration Process for a Malaysian Foreign Owned Company

 1. Statutory Requirements

 According to Companies Act in 1965, it is a mandatory requirement that all Malaysian corporations to file annually with the Suruhanjaya Syarikat Malaysia (“SSM”).
 The annual filing includes the company’s annual return (which has to be updated during the company’s Annual General Meeting (“AGM”).
 After the update of annual return, the corporation has to file its annual return, a certificate listing the corporation’s shareholders, together with the Audited Financial Statements within a month after the AGM.